bendozy/simpleorm/README.md

 #usage

-- Save a model in the database
+- Save a record in the database

 ````````
 $user = new User();